If you set up a geolocation trigger and it seems like it isn’t working, there are a few common points to consider.

 Unlike other If-So conditions, geolocation usage is limited by monthly sessions.
 To see your monthly session usage, go to If-So > Geolocation on your WordPress admin.
 A session begins when a visitor first visits a page with a geolocation trigger and ends when the visitor closes the browser or after 25 minutes elapse.

 Still have a question?
-Feel free to contact our team at email@example.com, we will be happy to help!
+Feel free to contact our support team, we will be happy to help!